MunJLee/MJL_PUCS612_N4/README.md

 ### Design
 I wanted to make it simple as possible, since most concerning parts were Main section (multiple entry, shared assets) and Nav section (API polling).
 In order to connect and share, React Router and .json file were used.

-Also, Fetch was consciously chosen over Axios for processing polling, because using soon-to-be-standard technology seemed to be a generally godd idea.
+Also, Fetch was consciously chosen over Axios for processing polling, because using soon-to-be-standard technology seemed to be a generally good idea.

 ### Implementation
 I was able to implement all but one of the required features, but working with local .json file was more problematic than it should have been.
 You may have noticed that the pictures in the Main section article listing are broken - that's because <img> src wouldn't let me feed the string value taken from .json array.
 It is a legit expression but some issue with Webpack prevents it from working (or I was told).
 I would appreciate advices on this issue or better way of implementing it.